gastonstat/packyourcode/packyourcode.utf8.md

 ## S3 Classes

-R has two (plus one) object oriented systems, so it can be a bit intimidatingwhen you read and learn about them for the first time.
+R has two (plus one) object oriented systems, so it can be a bit intimidatin gwhen you read and learn about them for the first time.
-The goal of this tutorial is not to make you an expert in all R's OOP systems, but to help you become familiar with the so-called _S3 class_.
+The goal of this tutorial is not to make you an expert in all R's OO systems, but to help you become familiar with the so-called _S3 class_.

-__S3__ implements a style of OO programming called generic-function OO.
+__S3__ implements a style of object oriented programming called generic-function OO.
 S3 uses a special type of function called a _generic_ function that decides which method to call.
 Keep in mind that S3 is a very casual system: it does not really have a formal definition of classes.

 S3 classes are widely-used, in particular for statistical models in the `"stats"` package.
 S3 classes are very informal in that there is not a formal definition for an S3 class.
 Usually, S3 objects are built on top of lists, or atomic vectors with attributes.
 But you can also turn functions into S3 objects.